Orders of units in integral group rings and blocks of defect $1$: Preliminaries and Notation

 \begin{lemma} Using the notation for a Brauer tree introduced above set $\chi_{v_x} = \eta_1 + \ldots + \eta_t$ and denote by $\chi_v$ otherwise the irreducible complex character associated to a non-exceptional vertex $v$.
 Then for any element $g \in G$ of order coprime to $p$ we have

 \end{lemma}

+Note that the signs in a Brauer tree can be distributed in two different ways.
+Hence for a fixed vertex we can choose a sign and then label the other vertices by signs determined from this starting point.

 Other facts about Brauer trees which will be important to us are: The number of edges of the tree equals $|N_G(P)/C_G(P)P|$.
 So the number of edges is at most $p-1$ and the number of vertices at most $p$.
 The non-exceptional ordinary characters of $B$ have $p$-rational values.
 Moreover when $p$ is odd and $P$ is of order $p$, then the exceptional characters $\theta_1, \ldots ,\theta_t$ are Galois-conjugate.
-Even more, if $r$ is the biggest divisor of $|G|$ not divisible by $p$ and we denote by $\xi$ a complex primitive $r$-th root of unity and by $\zeta$ a complex primitive $p$-th root of unity, then
+Even more, if $r$ is the biggest divisor of $|G|$ not divisible by $p$, then

 This last fact follows from \cite[Theorem 4.12.1]{LuxPahlings}